skip to Main Content

 Reading:

-Brent Nongbri, Before Religion: A History of a Modern Concept (Yale University Press, 2013), Intro. and Chap.
-1
+Brent Nongbri, Before Religion: A History of a Modern Concept (Yale University Press, 2013), Intro, Chap.
+1, and Conclusion

 David Chidester, Authentic Fakes: Religion and American Popular Culture (University of California Press, 2005), Chap.
 2